-Marriage appears wonderfully endearing to the single particular person who has by no means married, and maybe to the divorced individual who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for virtually all of us is fairly a challenging work at instances.
+Marriage looks wonderfully endearing to the single individual who has never married, and possibly to the divorced person who hankers for anything to arrest their longing for companionship or sexual release, but marriage for nearly all of us is fairly a hard operate at times.
 (And I can say this even as a representative of my wife!).
-We carry so much of ourselves into our marriages – which is each a excellent and a undesirable point.
+We carry so much of ourselves into our marriages – which is the two a great and a poor point.

-We carry in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not commit also considerably cash, not look for to control us, that they will want to invest time with us.
-We also deliver in expectations of what our partners should bring to us: their virtues of diligence and moderation and sanctity and kindness – to name just 4.
+We carry in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not devote as well a lot money, not look for to manage us, that they will want to spend time with us.
+We also bring in expectations of what our partners must bring to us: their virtues of diligence and moderation and sanctity and kindness – to name just 4.
 We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be conscious due to our encroaching annoyance.

 My general advice to all couples is to give up your individual rights for the sake of your spouse.
 That is the first step towards personal change.
 When your spouse can see the changes in you, he or she will begin to change, too.
 Then and only then can there be any hope of saving your marriage.

 Begin with these seven steps and you will be on your way quickly to resolve your conflict.
 If your marriage is struggling, and you find yourself dealing with conflict-resolving issues with your spouse, you may be wondering if divorce is the only option left.
 After all, the loving feelings you once shared with your spouse seem to have disappeared and all that is left is unhappiness.